MR-CHAOTIC/DarkSlow/README.md

 DarkSlow works by having you set the websites you don't want viewable, <br>
 taking its content and changing it to a blocked element.

-DarkSlow also has presets and "figures" to automatically, wire out the <br>
+DarkSlow also has keyword blocking to block any link or meta with select <br> keywords.
-not so good sites.

 ##